pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

 ### Feature gate

-The `GenericInlineVolumes` feature gate controls whether:
+The `GenericEphemeralVolumes` feature gate controls whether:
 - the new controller is active in the `kube-controller-manager`,
-- new pods can be created with a `InlineVolumeSource`,
+- new pods can be created with a `EphemeralVolumeSource`,
-- anything that specifically acts upon an `InlineVolumeSource` (scheduler, kubelet, etc.) instead of merely copying it (statefulset controller) accepts the new volume source.
+- anything that specifically acts upon an `EphemeralVolumeSource` (scheduler, kubelet, etc.) instead of merely copying it (statefulset controller) accepts the new volume source.

-Existing pods with such a volumes will not be scheduled respectively started when the feature gate is off.
+Existing pods with such a volume will not be started when the feature gate is off.

 ### Modifying volumes

-Once the PVC for an inline volume has been created, it can be updated directly like other PVCs.
+Once the PVC for an ephemeral volume has been created, it can be updated directly like other PVCs.
 The controller will not interfere with that because it never updates PVCs.
 This can be used to control features like volume resizing.